JerryLead/SparkInternals/markdown/english/6-CacheAndCheckpoint.md

 # cache and checkpoint

 `cache` (or `persist`) is an important feature which does not exist in Hadoop.
-It makes Spark much more fast to reuse a data set, e.g. iterative algorithm in machine learning, interactive data exploration, etc. Different from Hadoop MapReduce jobs, Spark's logical/physical plan can be very large, so the computing chain could be too long that it takes lots of time to compute RDD.
+It makes Spark much faster to reuse a data set, e.g. iterative algorithm in machine learning, interactive data exploration, etc. Different from Hadoop MapReduce jobs, Spark's logical/physical plan can be very large, so the computing chain could be too long that it takes lots of time to compute RDD.
 If, unfortunately, some errors or exceptions occur during the execution of a task, the whole computing chain needs to be re-executed, which is considerably expensive.
 Therefore, we need to `checkpoint` some time-consuming RDDs.
 Thus, even if the following RDD goes wrong, it can continue with the data retrieved from checkpointed RDDs.

 ## cache()